About University of Melbourne

 How to Apply

-Apply online, complete the application and upload your Cover Letter and Resume.
+Apply online, complete the application and upload your Cover Letter (addressing your choice of only three (3) of the essential selection criteria), and Resume.

 While we review your application, get to know us by visiting http://www.eng.unimelb.edu.au/about/join-mse/why-join-mse